Mardi Gras in Mobile, Alabama: History

 A type of Mardi Gras festival was brought to Mobile by the founding French Catholic settlers of French Louisiana, as the celebration of Mardi Gras was part of preparation for Ash Wednesday and the beginning of Lent.
-The first record of the holiday being marked in America is on March 3, 1699, at a camp site along the Mississippi River delta.
+The first record of the holiday being marked in America is on March 3, 1699, at a camp site along the Mississippi River delta, though no celebration was held.
 Following the construction of Fort Louis de La Louisiane in 1702, the soldiers and settlers celebrated Mardi Gras beginning in 1703.
 Thus started an annual tradition, only occasionally canceled because of war.

 King Felix and his queen of Mardi Gras ride the crown float each year.

 Mardi Gras has evolved over three centuries in the Mobile area, combining tradition and culture with new ideas.
 French Mardi Gras arrived in North America with the founding French settlers, the Le Moyne brothers, Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne de Bienville.
 In the late 17th century, King Louis XIV sent the pair to defend France's claim on the territory of La Louisiane, which included what are now the U.S. states of Alabama, Mississippi, and Louisiana.

 The two explorers, arriving first at Dauphin Island in what is now Alabama, navigated the mouth of the Mississippi River (charted by Cavelier de La Salle, 1682), sailed upstream, and on March 3, 1699, celebrated, naming the spot Pointe du Mardi Gras 60 miles downriver from the wilderness that would become New Orleans.
 Meanwhile, in 1702, the 21-year-old Bienville founded the settlement of Mobile (Alabama), as the first capital of French Louisiana, and in 1703, the American Mardi Gras tradition began with French annual celebrations in Mobile.